nkokkos/CO_monitoring_with_nerves/README.md

-## TGS5042 Gas Sensor Poncho Project
+## Carbon Monoxide Monitoring with TGS5042 Sensor and Elixir Nerves

-## This is a elixir nerves project project in progress...
+## This is an Elixir Nerves Poncho Project that samples CO from a TGS5042 sensor.

 This is a [poncho project](https://embedded-elixir.com/post/2017-05-19-poncho-projects/) for Nerves that separates firmware from business logic, targeting **Raspberry Pi Zero W**.